datajournalists/djspring17/README.md

 ### Week 13 (May 10)

 **GeoSpatial Analysis.
 Principles and practices 2.
-ArcView.**
+QGis.**

 Class
 1. GeoSpatial Analysis.
 Principles and practices.
-ArcView.
+QGis.
 2. Newsroom work: review of each teams Story 2 Final.
 3. Teams brainstorm and plan how to present and publish the final story 2 in the web.